High Resolution Seismic Waveform Generation using Denoising Diffusion: Introduction

-In this study, we present a novel latent denoising diffusion model for the conditional synthesis of seismic waveforms.
-The model uses an autoencoder to map spectrogram representations of observed ground motions into a lower-dimensional submanifold.
-We train the diffusion model to generate these latent representations, rather than raw spectro- or seismograms.
-Our model is capable of synthesizing realistic seismic waveforms, it is straightforward and computationally economical to train, and efficient during inference.
-We release the code and pre-trained models as part of the 'This-Quake-Does-Not-Exist' open-source Python library and hope to instigate a community effort on open generative seismic waveform models.
+In this study, we present the High Frequency Earthquake Model (\emph{HighFEM}), a novel latent denoising diffusion model for the conditional synthesis of seismic waveforms that addresses some of the discussed limitations.
+Compared to GANs, diffusion-based models may offer improved training stability and efficiency.
+Our approach uses an autoencoder to map spectrogram representations of observed ground motions into a lower-dimensional submanifold.
+This latent space formulation helps balance physical consistency across frequency bands while enabling conditional generation based on earthquake parameters.
+Our approach is straightforward to train, efficient during inference, and capable of generating diverse yet physically plausible ground motions, potentially supporting applications in seismic hazard assessment.
+We release the code and pre-trained models as part of 'This-Quake-Does-Not-Exist' (\texttt{tqdne}), an open-source Python library, with the hope of instigating a community effort on open generative seismic waveform modeling, similar to established efforts in the GMM community.

 The manuscript is structured as follows: in Section~\ref{sec:methods}, we describe the model and training process.
 Data descriptions and preprocessing steps are presented in Section \ref{sec:data_description}.
-In Section~\ref{sec:results}, we evaluate to what extent the model can generate realistic seismic waveforms, using metrics from both seismological and machine learning communities.
-In Section~\ref{sec:discussion}, we discuss the potential of our and other 'Generative Waveform Models' (GWM) for practical and scientific applications.
+In Section~\ref{sec:results}, we evaluate to what extent the model can generate realistic seismic waveforms, using metrics from both seismology and machine learning.
+In Section~\ref{sec:discussion}, we discuss the potential applications of our approach and similar GWMs for both scientific and engineering applications.